Qi (state): Culture of Qi

-During the Warring States period, Qi was famous for its capital's academy Jixia, renowned scholars of the era from all over China visited the academy.
+During the Warring States period, Qi was famous for Linzi's Jixia Academy, where renowned scholars of the era from all over China would visit.
+Modern scholarship understands the Jixia Academy not to be a physical institution, but an informal collaboration of sponsored scholars engaged in intellectual work.
+One impressive surviving achievement of the Jixia school of thought is the Yanzi Chunqiu.

 Qi architecture

 The state of Qi was known for having well organized cities that were nearly rectangular in shape, with roads that were neatly knit into a grid-like pattern.
 The palace was strategically positioned facing the south.
 To the left (eastwardly direction) of the palace resided the ancestral temple, to its right (westward) the temple of the gods, both one hundred paces away.
 This ensured that balance was achieved.
 In front of the palace was the court also one hundred paces away and to the back of the palace was the city.
 This type of layout influenced greatly the way cities were designed in subsequent generations.